Rh blood group system: Genetics

 This is a Punnett square for Rh factor inheritance.
 This square specifically shows two heterozygous Rh positive parents and the possible genotypes/phenotypes the offspring could have.

 The D antigen is inherited as one gene (RHD) (on the short arm of the first chromosome, p36.13–p34.3) with various alleles.
 Typically, Rhesus positive people have an intact RHD gene while negative people lack the gene (or have mutations in it).
 However, there are exceptions: for instance, Japanese and black Africans may have an intact gene that is not expressed or only at very low levels.
 The gene codes for the RhD protein on the red blood cell membrane.
 D− individuals who lack a functional RHD gene do not produce the D antigen and may be immunized by D+ blood.

 The D antigen is a dominant trait.
 If both of a child's parents are Rh negative, the child will definitely be Rh negative.
 Otherwise, the child may be Rh positive or Rh negative, depending on the parents' specific genotypes.

 The epitopes for the next 4 most common Rh antigens, C, c, E and e are expressed on the highly similar RhCE protein that is genetically encoded in the RHCE gene, also found on chromosome 1.
 It has been shown that the RHD gene arose by duplication of the RHCE gene during primate evolution.
 Mice have just one RH gene.

 The RHAG gene, which is responsible for encoding Rh-associated glycoprotein (RhAG), is found on chromosome 6a.

 The polypeptides produced from the RHD and RHCE genes form a complex on the red blood cell membrane with the Rh-associated glycoprotein.

+Clinical diagnostic

+Clinical testing in patient care for Rh antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Rh antigens expression on the red cell membrane.